rhdtownsend/gyre/doc/source/user-guide/numerical-methods/from-string-to-gyre.rst

 :math:`\neq=6`.

-Second, while this equation could be discretized using a simple finite-difference approximation to the left-hand side, GYRE offers more-sophisticated approaches with higher orders of accuracy.
+Second, while this equation could be discretized using a simple finite-difference approximation to the left-hand side, :program:`gyre` offers more-sophisticated approaches with higher orders of accuracy.
 These include the Magnus schemes described in :ads_citet:`townsend:2013`, and implicit Runge-Kutta schemes mentioned in